modelkiss/DRA-for-class-federated-unlearning/README.md

   with a factory that can be extended to ResNet-style models.
 - **Federated Training** – standard FedAvg orchestration with optional differential privacy (Gaussian noise + clipping) and secure aggregation.
-- **Forgetting** – remove a selected class from every client and continue training, perform logit suppression, or reinitialise the classifier head for the target class so that three distinct forgetting mechanisms can be compared.
+**Forgetting** – remove a selected class from every client and apply FedEraser calibration, adaptive FedAF optimisation, or one-shot classifier surgery so that three distinct forgetting mechanisms can be compared.
 - **Attacks** – infer the forgotten label using per-class accuracy, confusion, and gradient-difference signals, and reconstruct representative samples via gradient inversion or an optional diffusion generator.